fdobad/doctest/docs/README.md

 1. Its also available on the Plugin Toolbar ![icon](img/icon.png)
 2. Along other very useful plugins -that can be installed directly inside QGIS:
     - [Plugin Builder](https://plugins.qgis.org/plugins/pluginbuilder3/#plugin-details) : For developers wanting a minimal working plugin template
-    - [Plugin Reloader](https://plugins.qgis.org/plugins/plugin_reloader/#plugin-details) : If the plugin provided `Restore Defaults` button doesn't work hard enough, use this
+    - MUST HAVE!
+[Plugin Reloader](https://plugins.qgis.org/plugins/plugin_reloader/#plugin-details) : If the plugin provided `Restore Defaults` button doesn't work hard enough, use this
     - [Time Manager](https://plugins.qgis.org/plugins/timemanager/#plugin-about) : For earlier versions of QGIS (<3.2) this is needed for animating the fire isochrones (merged fire scars evolution layer)
     - [IPython QGIS Console](http://www.itopen.it/qgis-and-ipython-the-definitive-interactive-console/) : A introspection capable ipython session based on (pip requires) qtconsole